muratBekgi/Phil-09/README.md

 git commit -m "first commit"
 git remote add origin https://github.com/muratBekgi/Phil-09.git git push -u origin master

+IMPORTANT(to new students)
-OPen Raw file and save it, then open that file with .prf , .wld , .sen or etc depending on the file extension
+open RAW file and save it, then open that file with .prf , .wld , .sen or etc depending on the file extension